Commensurating actions of birational groups and groups of pseudo-automorphisms: Introduction

 There is also a relative version of Property {\FW} for pairs of groups $\Lambda \leq \Gamma$, which leads to a similar pseudo-regularization theorem for the subgroup $\Lambda$: this is discussed in Section~\ref{par:distorsion}, with applications to distorted birational transformations.

 \begin{rem} Theorem~A provides a triple $(Y,\U,\varphi)$ such that $\varphi$ conjugates $\Gamma$ to a group of pseudo-automorphisms on the open subset $\U\subset Y$.
 There are two extreme cases for the pair $(Y,\U)$ depending on the size of the boundary $Y\smallsetminus \U$.
 If this boundary is empty, $\Gamma$ acts by pseudo-automorphisms on a projective variety $Y$.
-If the boundary is ample, its complement $\U$ is an affine variety, and then $\Gamma$ actually acts by regular automorphisms on $\U$ (see Section~\ref{par:affine}).
+If it is ample, its complement $\U$ is an affine variety; if $\U$ is smooth (or locally factorial) then $\Gamma$ actually acts by regular automorphisms on $\U$ (see Section~\ref{par:affine}).
 Thus, in the study of groups of birational transformations, {\sl{pseudo-automorphisms of projective varieties and regular automorphisms of affine varieties deserve specific attention}}. \end{rem}